31st October – 12th November, 2021 at Wasps The Briggait

 Emily Macaulay at Stanley James Press – Exhibition design

-Alex Hoyle – Installation
+Alex Hoyle – Installation and installation photographs

 Revolve – Media partner